rewelcabiles/The-Dungeons-of-Zrevius/README.md

 >>> Look

 You look at the Room

-You open the door to confront a room of odd pillars.
+You opened the door to confront a room of odd pillars.
 Water rushes down from several holes in the ceiling and falls through similar holes in the floor, flowing down to some unknown depth.

 You look through the Room and see...